Paving the way for Commercial-scale BVLOS drone deliveries

 Scaling drone deliveries on a commercial level

 Slow though it may be, the good news is that the wheels are turning and the groundwork is being laid piece by piece.
-Some aviation agencies such as the United States’ Federal Aviation Administration have begun to approve BVLOS drone operations on a case-by-case basis, subject to proof that the platform meets a series of rigorous standards.
+Some aviation agencies such as the United States FAA beyond visual line of sight have begun to approve BVLOS drone operations on a case-by-case basis, subject to proof that the platform meets a series of rigorous standards.

 Right now, only a small percentage of requests for authorization are approved, but if you can put forward a solid case for your drone delivery platform being safe, reliable, and up to spec, your chances of being certified will increase.